How To Transfer a Car Title in Texas

 1. Title Application and Signing

-The title must include the VIN, name, and other information as provided by the seller.
 If the seller doesn’t have a title or misplaced it for any reason, they must apply for a duplicate.

 2. Confirmation and Documentation

-After title application, confirmation of title must follow before documentation.
-Confirmation is very necessary, especially if you are dealing with an individual seller and not a dealer.
+Wait for confirmation, especially if you are dealing with an individual seller and not a dealer.
 During application, the tax office representative will help you verify that the title is “clean” and not “salvage” or “rebuilt.”

 If you confirm that you are dealing with a clean title, then proceed with documentation.
 Submit the application for the Texas title and/or registration form that the seller provided.
 You might need to submit a lien release, if applicable.
-This is only necessary if there’s a lien holder on the vehicle.

 If there is still a lien at the moment of application, the lienholder will receive the title after processing and completion.